E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Introduction

 \subsection{Related work}

 This work focuses on the $\alpha$-divergence, a rich family of divergences, including the KL divergence.
 It has been reported that adjusting the scale parameter $\alpha$ controls the sensitivity to outliers~\cite{Miri2024Learn}.
-The utility of the $\alpha$-divergence has been validated in various contexts, including variational inference~\cite{li2016renyi}, autoencoders~\cite{daudel2023alpha}, and generative adversarial networks (GANs)~\cite{kurri2022alpha}, dictionary learning~\cite{iqbal2019alpha}, and Gaussian processes~\cite{villacampa2022alpha}.
-These works often rely on the gradient method, requiring careful learning rate tuning.
+The utility of the $\alpha$-divergence has been validated in various contexts, including variational inference~\cite{li2016renyi}, autoencoders~\cite{daudel2023alpha}, generative adversarial networks (GANs)~\cite{kurri2022alpha}, dictionary learning~\cite{iqbal2019alpha}, and Gaussian processes~\cite{villacampa2022alpha}.
+These works often rely on gradient-based methods, requiring careful learning rate tuning.

-Several studies have shown that decomposing a non-negative normalized tensor constructed from observed samples can be used to estimate the underlying distribution behind the data~\cite{kargas2018tensors, glasser2019expressive,ibrahim2021recovering, vora2021recovery}.
-In contrast to the well-established SVD-based methods for real-valued tensor networks~\cite{iblisdir2007matrix, ORUS2014117, PhysRevB99155131}, a unified framework for normalized non-negative tensor decompositions that supports various low-rank structures and optimizes natural measures between distributions is lacking.
-Consequently, some existing studies of tensor-based density estimation have been performed via least squares minimization~\cite{kargas2017completing, kargas2018tensors, dolgov2020approximation, novikov2021tensor, vora2021recovery}.
-Recent studies on Legendre decomposition and many-body approximation provide KL-divergence-based tensor factorization~\cite{Sugiyama2019Legendre, Ghalamkari2023Many}.
-However, these approaches cannot handle low-rank structure and fail to capture the latent features in the data.
+Several studies have shown that decomposing a normalized non-negative tensor constructed from observed samples can be used to estimate the underlying distribution behind the data~\cite{kargas2018tensors, glasser2019expressive, vora2021recovery}.
+In contrast to the well-established SVD-based methods for real-valued tensor networks~\cite{PhysRevB99155131,iblisdir2007matrix, ORUS2014117}, a unified framework for normalized non-negative tensor decompositions that supports various low-rank structures and optimizes natural measures between distributions is lacking.
+Consequently, some existing studies of tensor-based density estimation have been performed via least squares minimization~\cite{kargas2018tensors, dolgov2020approximation, novikov2021tensor, vora2021recovery} .
+Recently, density estimation methods using second and third-order marginals have been developed~\cite{kargas2017completing, ibrahim2021recovering}, which are so far limited to considering the CP decomposition-based model and typically require hyperparameters for the associated gradient-based optimization.
+In contrast, our approach directly applies to various low-rank structures with hyper-parameter-free optimization.